- Construct the floating point system where the numbers

 - Show that fixed point iterations (6)

-with converges to the root .
+converges to the root

-- Show that fixed point iterations (7) with converges to
+- Show that fixed point iterations (7) with

-the root .
+the root

-- Show that iterations with neither nor converge to the
+- Show that iterations with neither

-root , regardless of the starting point.
+, regardless of the starting point.

 - Propose a fixed point iteration scheme that will converge to the

-root .
+root

 We have studied Secant method